zer0fl4g/Nanomite/readme.md

 + added possibility to show registers of a thread in detailview
 + added possibility to show TEB/TBI of a thread in detailview
 + added possibility to show PEB/PBI of a process in detailview
-+ added possibility to set Nanomite as default JIT
++ added possibility to set Nanomite as default just in time debugger
++ added possibility in PEEditor to show exports of a loaded module in disassembler
 + added updater
++ updated beaengine to rev. 174
 + updated PE-Editor layout
 + updated Options to include more options, easier config